How to write and present scientific results

 Syllabus

-• The structure and style of scientific writing (3 hours): journals guidelines; main editorial norms; how to write a scientific paper; how to manage Editors and Reviewers’ requests; examples of good and poor scientific writing.
+• The structure and style of scientific writing: journal guidelines; main editorial norms; how to write a scientific paper; how to manage Editors' and Reviewers’ requests; examples of good and poor scientific writing.• Practicing scientific writing: drafting: the golden rules of a scientific writer (workgroup assignments); editing (editing skills are a fundamental component of scientific writing).

-• Paper Revising and Replying to Editors (3 hours)
+• Paper Revising and Replying to Editors

-• Response letters (group work)
+• Response letters

 Course requirements